kljuicy/gitty/README.md

 # That big refactor you're proud of
 gitty -m gpt-4o

+# Latest & greatest (but more expensive)
+gitty -m gemini-3.0-pro --provider gemini

-# When the budget is tight
+# When the budget is tight (default for Gemini)
-gitty -m gemini-1.5-flash --provider gemini
+gitty -m gemini-2.5-flash --provider gemini
 ```

 ## 🚀 Getting Started